From Explainable to Interpretable Deep Learning for Natural Language Processing in Healthcare: How Far from Reality?: Results

 \subsubsection{Model-based XIAI}

 Model-based XIAI focuses on describing how DL functions through the use of internal or external modules.
-The following section presents the most promising XAI and IAI methods identified.
+The following section presents the most promising XAI and IAI methods that we have identified.

 \textbf{LIME}. \citet{ribeiro2016model} introduced the local interpretable model-agnostic explanation (LIME) method.
-To produce explanations, LIME perturbs an instance, generates neighboring data, and learns linear models within that neighborhood.
+To produce explanations, LIME perturbs an instance, generates neighbouring data, and learns linear models within that neighbourhood.
 For instance \citet{zhang2019explainable} analyzed physician ordering for magnetic resonance imaging (MRI) scans and corresponding radiology reports (outcomes), by developing an RNN model integrated with a LIME module.
 The authors showed that it is possible to justify whether a patient should undergo MRI or not and if any brain abnormalities are likely to be detected, based on certain keywords from the physician order text entries.

 \textbf{SHAP}.
 Shapley Additive exPlanations (SHAP) is an algorithm used to obtain local, post-hoc explanations \cite{lundberg2017unified}.
 The SHAP method is a model agnostic approach, that allows to elucidate how individual input features contribute to model decisions.
-The method is based on deriving Shapley values from cooperative game theory \cite{shapley1997value},which aims to quantify the contribution of each input, both individually as well as collectively in combination with all other inputs. \citet{naseem2022hybrid}introduced a Transformer-based encoder with a SHAP module for suicide risk identification.
+The method is based on deriving Shapley values from cooperative game theory \cite{shapley1997value}, which aims to quantify the contribution of each input, both individually as well as collectively in combination with all other inputs. \citet{naseem2022hybrid}introduced a Transformer-based encoder with a SHAP module for suicide risk identification.
 The SHAP module collected the contribution of important words that were most relevant to mental health and suicide.

-\textbf{t-SNE}. t-SNE can effectively capture local interactions within data, although it is less efficient in identifying long-range interactions \cite{van2008visualizing}.
-Using t-SNE, it is possible to visualize local clusters consisted of specific word embeddings, towards enhancing model explainability \cite{dobrakowski2021interpretable, sushil2018patient, minot2022interpretable, bhatt2021dice}.
+\textbf{t-SNE}. t-SNE can effectively capture local interactions within data, although it is less effective in identifying long-range interactions \cite{van2008visualizing}.
+Using t-SNE, it is possible to visualize local clusters consisting of specific word embeddings, towards enhancing model explainability \cite{dobrakowski2021interpretable, sushil2018patient, minot2022interpretable, bhatt2021dice}.